-As the chief business officer for Unbound, I frequently speak with prospective and existing customers that are using inefficient and cumbersome ways of authenticating their customers and employees.
+As the VP of Marketing for Unbound, I frequently speak with prospective and existing customers that are using inefficient and cumbersome ways of authenticating their customers and employees.
 They are typically using these methods because that is simply the way they have been doing things for years – not because it is necessarily the best or most effective way.
 I love seeing the moment when it becomes apparent to them that there is a better, more secure, and more efficient way.
 However, before we can deploy for the future – let’s take a step back and revisit the world of multi-factor authentication.

 The Inherent Flaw of Authentication Methods

 You may find it hard to believe that two-factor authentication (2FA) was determined as a necessary authentication principle around the same time that Bill Gates prophesied that passwords would fade into the sunset back in 2004.
 Over the last 16 years the role and goal of the passwords and in particular, the two-factor authentication approach has continued to evolve — but this methodology is still inherently vulnerable to security risks and attacks.
 Independent of the form factor, from hardware (HW) tokens to software authenticators to SMS one-time passwords (OTP), they all have the same fundamental flaw: there is a piece of information that the user learns when presented with the one-time password/authorization code.
 And to paraphrase a famous professor I know, once something is known, it can be shared.

 What Are the Risks of 2FA For Your Business?

 From a business perspective, there are substantial costs and risks that could largely be avoided, including the following: